mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ## Overview
 <a name="section1"> </a>

 A new option exists when you build a workflow for SharePoint Server.
 This option is called **Platform Type**.
-The figure shows the **Platform Type** option when you're creating a new workflow by using SharePoint Designer 2013.
+The following figure shows the **Platform Type** option when you're creating a new workflow by using SharePoint Designer 2013:

 **Figure: SharePoint Server includes three workflow platform options.**